draios/sysdig/userspace/sysdig/man/sysdig.md

 **Trace Files**

-A trace file can be created using the -w flag:
+A trace file can be created using the -w switch:
 > $ sysdig -w trace.scap

-The -s flag can be used to specify how many bytes of each data buffer should be saved to disk.
+The -s switch can be used to specify how many bytes of each data buffer should be saved to disk.
 And filters can be used to save only certain events to disk:
 > $ sysdig -s 2000 -w trace.scap proc.name=cat

-Trace files can be read this way:
+Trace files can be read this using the -r switch:
 > $ sysdig -r trace.scap

 **Filtering**

 sysdig filters are specified at the end of the command line.
-The simplest filter is a simple field-value check:
+The simplest filter is a basic field-value check:
 > $ sysdig proc.name=cat

 The list of available fields can be obtained with 'sysdig -l'.
-Checks can use one of these comparison operators: _=_, _!=_, _<_, _<=_, _>_, _>=_ and _contains_. e.g.
+Filter expressions can use one of these comparison operators: _=_, _!=_, _<_, _<=_, _>_, _>=_ and _contains_. e.g.
 > $ sysdig fd.name contains /etc

 Multiple checks can be combined through brakets and the following boolean operators: _and_, _or_, _not_. e.g.
-> $ sysdig "not(fd.name contains /proc or fd.name contains /dev)"
+> $ sysdig "not (fd.name contains /proc or fd.name contains /dev)"

 **Chisels**
 Sysdig's chisels are little scripts that analyze the sysdig event stream to perform useful actions.
 To get the list of available chisels, type
 > $ sysdig -cl

-For each chisel, you get the description and the list of arguments it expects.
+To get details about a specific chisel, type
+> $ sysdig -ispy_ip

-To run one of the chisels, you use the -c flag, e.g.:
+To run one of the chisels, you use the -c flag, e.g.
 > $ sysdig -c topfiles_bytes

 If a chisel needs arguments, you specify them after the chisel name: